Charleston church shooting: Shooting

+Dylann Roof exiting the Emanuel African Methodist Episcopal Church at 9:07 p.m., shortly after the attack.

 At around 9:05 p.m.
 EDT on Wednesday, June 17, 2015, the Charleston Police Department began receiving calls of a shooting at Emanuel AME Church.
 Dylann S. Roof, a man described as white, with sandy-brown hair, around 21 years old and 5 ft 9 in in height, wearing a gray sweatshirt and jeans, opened fire with a Glock 41 .45-caliber handgun on a group of people inside the church at a Bible study attended by Pinckney.
 He had first attended the meeting as a participant that evening.
 Roof then fled the scene.
 He had been carrying a total of eight magazines when he entered, holding 11 hollow-point bullets each, for a total of 88 bullets.
 The event was finished by about 9:11 p.m.